Dudleya pachyphytum: 2018 murders of Bahía Tortugas fishermen

-In November of 2018, seven fishermen from Bahía Tortugas in Baja California Sur were reported missing, after a trip to Cedros Island, 36 mi away.
+In November 2018, seven fishermen from Bahía Tortugas in Baja California Sur were reported missing, after a trip to Cedros Island, 36 mi away.
 The Mexican Navy initiated a search and rescue operation after the Mulegé delegate relayed the case of the missing fishermen, sending a patrol and a King Air 350 surveillance aircraft.
 Soon after, a member of the Guardia Estatal de Seguridad e Investigación of Baja California discovered the injured 29 year-old Cristóbal Emmanuel Arce Carranza, with gunshot wounds to his arms, who stated he had arrived at Punta Norte to poach D. pachyphytum for sale in the Asian market.
 That same day, one of the fishermen, Antonio Herrera, was discovered unharmed, stating that the group had been attacked by armed, hooded men.
 Within a few hours, the body of the next victim, Fidencio Aguilar Espinoza, was discovered with gunshot wounds to the back and head.

 On December 5, two of the lost fishermen were rescued.
 Six days later, the corpse of the final member of the group, 32 year-old Iván Josué García Guzmán, was discovered in an advanced state of decomposition with his hands tied.
 The status of the seventh fisherman remained unknown.

 Some of the fishermen had links to members of criminal gangs operating in the area, and coupled with the fact that Cedros Island serves as a strategic link for transporting narcotics to the United States, investigators suspect the involvement of the Arellano-Félix Cartel, the Sinaloa Cartel, and possibly the Jalisco New Generation Cartel.
 The commander of the Second Naval Region, Admiral Jorge Luis Cruz Ballado, concluded that the deaths were not the result of a shipwreck, but of an attack of the men collecting the plant by armed assailants.
 The assailants were likely a cell of the Sinaloa Cartel known as "Los Venados," who targeted the fishermen owing to their links to an antagonistic group "Los Querreques."